Skip to Content

 Compensation for People Exposed on Cruisers

-Navy veterans and shipyard workers who develop mesothelioma from asbestos exposure may seek compensation.
-For example, veterans may be eligible to file a claim with the U.S. Department of Veterans Affairs.
-By filing a VA claim, eligible veterans may receive compensation and healthcare benefits.
+People who developed mesothelioma from asbestos exposure on cruisers may have compensation options.
+For example, Navy veterans may be eligible to file a claim with the U.S. Department of Veterans Affairs.
+Along with their VA healthcare benefits, eligible veterans can receive compensation by filing a VA claim.

-In some cases, veterans and their loved ones may also file a lawsuit against asbestos companies responsible for their exposure.
-Many veterans and workers have filed successful lawsuits against asbestos shipbuilding companies and asbestos manufacturers.
+Veterans and their families may have other options, like asbestos lawsuits.
+Many veterans and workers have filed successful lawsuits after developing mesothelioma.
+They have filed these lawsuits against asbestos shipbuilding companies and asbestos manufacturers.

 • USS Alaska